 This course examines harmonic and compositional procedures in tonal works from the 20th century.
 Included for study are works representing a wide variety of styles including that of Debussy, Delius, Ravel, Satie, Griffes, Scriabin, Bartok, Glass, and Ginastera.
-Prereq: MUS 242; B. Polay
+Prereq: MUS 246; B. Polay

-MUS 361 Music History I: Renaissance/Baroque Periods
+MUS 361 Music of the Renaissance and Baroque Eras